Bourscheid Castle in Winter

 If you own a drone, this is a good spot to take off and get pictures of the castle from a higher vantage point.
 I took off with the Dji Mavic Pro to capture some aerial footage of the castle.
 In the end, the pictures made from the air on that morning are my favourites and probably also the most spectacular ones, since the sun decided to peak through the clouds right as I was flying around the castle and shed some beautiful light on the valley.

 Viewpoint 2: Lipperscheid

-The second location you will want to visit is the viewpoint in Lipperscheid.
+The second location I like to visit is a viewpoint in Lipperscheid.
 This viewpoint might be further away from the castle, but the landscape draws some interesting lines and there is a road leading up to the castle which works very well in a vertical composition.

 Viewpoint 3: South

 The third and last viewpoint on the castle of Bourscheid lies along the road 348.
 This is the furthest view from the castle, but it also allows to capture the castle with the forest in the background.
 You should bring a telephoto lens for this location.